 B2B Payments: A Guide to B2B Payment Processing Solutions for Your Business

 This is even more shocking when you realize how fast the B2B payment industry is growing.
-According to a report in April 2020, the B2B payment transaction market size is predicted to be worth around $63,084 billion by 2026.
-This means that SaaS businesses have a real opportunity to disrupt the payment industry and make profits.
-Evolving the B2B market is beneficial to all companies across the globe - creating an environment for faster payments, time efficiency and, in turn, improved experiences for all.
+The global B2B payments market size was valued at $870.42 billion in 2020, and is projected to reach $1.91 trillion by 2028, growing at a CAGR (compound annual growth rate) of 10.6%.
+This means that SaaS (Software as a Service) businesses have a real opportunity to disrupt the payment industry and make profits.

 What are B2B payments?